 - Choose a range of brightly coloured vegetables and fruits every day.
-Eat them raw, roasted, steamed or stir fried. - Choose orange and dark green vegetables more often: carrots, butternut squash, sweet potatoes, romaine lettuce, broccoli and kale. - Try unsweetened frozen or canned fruit in the winter. - Choose whole fruit over juice, even if the juice is unsweetened. - Use the Eat Well Plate method to plan out meals.
+Eat them raw, roasted, steamed or stir fried. - Choose orange and dark green vegetables more often: carrots, butternut squash, sweet potatoes, romaine lettuce, broccoli and kale. - Try unsweetened frozen or canned fruit in the winter. - Choose whole fruit over juice, even if the juice is unsweetened. - Use the plate method to plan out meals.
+Half your plate for vegetables and fruit, a quarter of your plate for protein foods and a quarter of your plate for whole grains.